Barrier isolator

 There are also other devices, which can offer some helpful separation.
 These devices are known as Gloveboxes.
 Gloveboxes do not offer the separative control provisions of an isolator or RABS.
 Gloveboxes were originally designed for non-sterile product applications, such as weighing or manipulating a toxic drug and have a long track record for such non-sterile applications.
 Such gloveboxes can be very effective in preventing exposure of an operator to a toxic drug.
 In limited cases, they can also be used to protect a sterile product, when supplied with ISO 5 unidirectional air.
 However, in some notable cases, gloveboxes used for aseptic processing have provided no more sterile product protection than the traditional laminar air flow hood (LAF) design of the 1960s.
 In these cases, the glove boxes were problematic due to inappropriate design or controls (e.g., insufficient disinfection, transfer of contaminated materials, ingress of lower quality air into glovebox, poor design/integrity, poor transfers).
-However, if gloveboxes are very meticulously designed, thoroughly disinfected (e.g., using a sporadical) and carefully operated by well-trained aseptic processing personnel to prevent introduction of microbial contamination, it is possible to obtain some degree of increased sterile product protection versus the simple traditional LAF hood.
+However, if gloveboxes are very meticulously designed, thoroughly disinfected (e.g., using sporocides) and carefully operated by well-trained aseptic processing personnel to prevent introduction of microbial contamination, it is possible to obtain some degree of increased sterile product protection versus the simple traditional LAF hood.